Tin(IV) chloride

-Tin(IV) chloride, also known as tin tetrachloride or stannic chloride, is an inorganic compound of tin and chlorine with the formula SnCl_{4}.
+Tin(IV) chloride, also known as tin tetrachloride or stannic chloride, is an inorganic compound of tin and chlorine with the formula SnCl4.
 It is a colorless hygroscopic liquid, which fumes on contact with air.
 It is used as a precursor to other tin compounds.
 It was first discovered by Andreas Libavius (1550–1616) and was known as spiritus fumans libavii.

 Preparation

 It is prepared from reaction of chlorine gas with tin at 115 C: